Gargoyle Gecko

 Common Mistakes New Gargoyle Gecko Owners Make

-The mistakes that derail new Gargoyle Gecko ownership are almost always preventable with preparation.
+The failure modes of early Gargoyle Gecko ownership repeat across households — and they are almost all preventable with advance thought.
 Mistake one: choosing Gargoyle Gecko based on appearance rather than lifestyle fit—this species's moderate energy and beginner to intermediate care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Gargoyle Gecko's docile temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Gargoyle Gecko's progress to other reptiles online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when herp veterinarian bills arrive.
 Finally, many new owners don't establish a herp veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Gargoyle Gecko